-Who would have thought that Route 66 started (or ended) right here in Amarillo, Texas in the San Jacinto neighborhood near 6th Avenue between Georgia and Forrest Avenue?
-For more than 13 blocks you will find some pretty quirky places along this stretch of Historic Route 66—like the Lile Gallery, where Bob “Crocodile” Lile produces jewelry from broken Cadillac Ranch car pieces!
+As mentioned before, who would have thought that US Historic Route 66 started (or ended) right here in Amarillo, Texas?
+It is in the San Jacinto neighborhood near 6th Avenue between Georgia and Forrest Avenues.
+For more than 13 commercial blocks in the San Jacindo Heights neighborhood, you will find some pretty quirky places along this stretch of Historic Route 66—like the Lile Gallery, where Bob “Crocodile” Lile produces jewelry from broken Cadillac Ranch car pieces!

 But there are also a few honkey tonks, antique stores, and good old-fashioned Mexican dive joints – Los Braceros for your eating pleasure!
 Of course, there is lots of eye candy for the folks looking for nostalgia in this area of Route 66.
 This area boasts design standards from Spanish Revival to Art Modern and Art Deco, representing a nostalgic time and evolving American tastes and culture.

-Take a drive down memory lane…for the top 5 things to do in Amarillo, Texas for Nostalgia.
+Take a drive down memory lane…for the top things to do in Amarillo, Texas.

 Interested in reading other articles about Texas?